Efficient upsampling for tensor-network and quantum-state encoded functions: Tensor Train Interpolation

 Multi‐dimensional convolution interpolation is realized as an iterated sequence of 1D interpolations, refining one coordinate at a time.
-For QTT-T this is trivial since we can apply TTI to each dimension (QTT-T leg) independently.
+For QTT-T this is trivial, since we can apply TTI to each dimension independently, see Fig.~\ref{fig:ndtt}\textbf{b}.
 On the other hand, for QTT-I we extend the 1D TTI–O to a \(d\)-dimensional operator.
 This construction was done in \cite{Markeeva2020} for two-dimensional operators, but the generalization to $d$-D is straightforward.
-We build the cores of the multidimensional TTI-O using the 1D cores and padding identities so each dimension is acted independently:
+We build the cores of the multidimensional TTI-O using the 1D cores and padding identities such that the cores labeled by the same dimension $m$ are acted by the same TTI-O, see Fig.~\ref{fig:ndtt}.\textbf{a}.
+Explicitly, a core labeled by dimension $m \in \{1,\ldots,d\}$ and scale $k\in \{1,\ldots,M\}$ takes the form: